fraco-oxza/o8/README.md

 ### Search Implementation

-Both algorithms share a common framework:
+All strategies share a common framework:
 1. Initialize with starting board state
 2. Maintain frontier of unexplored states
 3. Track parent relationships for solution reconstruction